-ESPs provide crisis assessment within one hour of being contacted.
-They will evaluate the member to determine what type of service is needed, and help access the service.
-For example, if a suicidal member calls an ESP, a provider will come to their location and perform an evaluation.
-If inpatient care is needed, the ESP will find a bed and get the necessary preapproval.
+MCI provides crisis assessment within one hour of being contacted.
+They evaluate the member to determine what type of service is needed, and help access the service.
+For example, if a suicidal member calls MCI, a provider comes to their location to evaluate them.
+If inpatient care is needed, the MCI will find a bed and get the necessary preapproval.